blynkkk/blueprints/ESP32 Blinking LED/README.md

 [Blueprint repository](https://github.com/vveretko/Blynk-ESP32-System-LED)

 ## Congratulations!
-Congratulations!
-You have successfully connected ESP32 to Blynk and now can control the built-in LED.
+You have successfully connected ESP32 to Blynk and now can control a built-in LED.
 By following this tutorial, you have gained experience working with the ESP32, Arduino IDE, Blynk Console and Blynk App.
-You can now expand on this project to incorporate real sensors or controllers.
+You can now expand on this project to incorporate sensors or controllers.